fernandr/e8w/README.md

-Develop a basic CRUD application:
+Develop a basic CRUD application.

-- Using a draft Excalidraw model as a starting point
+- Using a simple Excalidraw as a starting point (draft)
 - Applying an interactive chat in Cursor IDE ("vibe coding")
-- Safeguarding intermediate milestones in the Git repo
+- Safeguarding intermediate milestones in this Git repo

-Only this section and the below images are manually.
+This section and the below images are edited manually.

-- The rest of this repo was edited by the Cursor IDE's LLMs
+- The rest of this repo was edited by Cursor

-This draft model has been taken as a starting point:
+This model was drafted as a starting point:

 ![](./model.svg)

-Resulting in this webapp (after a couple of small iterations):
+This webapp was the first result after a couple of small iterations:

 ![](./webapp-home.png)